openskope-org/paleocar-browser/README.md

 Option                       | Description | Default Value
 -----------------------------|-------------|--------------
 rasterdata-service.data-dir  | Local directory containing the four GeoTIFF data files         | `./data` rastertile-service.tiles-dir | Local directory where the map tile archives have been expanded | `./tiles`

-Note that by default the data files and map tiles are assumed to be stored in directories named `data` and `tiles`, respectively, in the current working directory.
+Note that by default the data files and map tiles are assumed to be stored in subdirectories named `data` and `tiles`, respectively, of the current working directory.

-Fo example, to run the **PaleoCAR Browser** application port 8000 on a Windows computer where the data files are stored on a USB thumb drive mounted drive letter `E`:
+Fo example, to run the **PaleoCAR Browser** application port 8000 on a Windows computer where the data files are stored on a USB flash drive mounted on drive letter `E`:

-    $ java -jar paleocar-browser-0.1.1-SNAPSHOT.jar           \
+    $ java -jar paleocar-browser-0.1.1.jar                    \
                 --rasterdata-service.data-dir=E:/SKOPE/data   \
                 --rastertile-service.tiles-dir=E:/SKOPE/tiles